isomerpages/pa-queenstown/_our-community-and-people/Mr Eric Chua's Messages/English.md

 <h4><strong>Closing</strong></h4>
 <p>As your MP for Queenstown, I take pride in the work we’ve done together.
 But I’ve never walked alone.
-Being part of the Tanjong Pagar GRC family means I’ve been able to tap on the strength of a bigger team—pooling ideas, sharing resources, and pushing for initiatives that benefit us all.</p>
+Being part of the Tanjong Pagar GRC family means I’ve been able to tap on the strength of a bigger team - pooling ideas, sharing resources, and pushing for initiatives that benefit us all.</p>
-<p>The journey continues—and with your support, I’ll keep fighting for a
+<p>The journey continues and with your support, I’ll keep fighting for a
 Queenstown that’s kinder, stronger, and ready for the future.
 Let’s keep building this home together.</p>
 <p>Together, for Queenstown.
 Where everyone belongs.</p>